 Then a few years ago, looking at his own collection of memorabilia from his lifetime, he realized that there was no where for a St. Charles County Veteran to go with all of these memories.
 He had a vision of a museum for just such a purpose.
 He hesitated, stating

 that if only he was 25 years younger, that would be his next goal.
-Enter Jim Frain, long time resident of O’Fallon, Missouri.
-He said to Ralph “well I’m 25 years younger” and Ralph’s dream became his mission.
-But first they needed a building.
+The team began to step up.
+The museum needed a building.
 City of O’Fallon’s Mayor Bill Hennessey said the City’s Annex Building at 410 East Elm would be a good location, if Prop Parks passed funding for a new Civic Center.
 That became a reality with a 59.7‰ approval by O’Fallon voters.
 In March, a lease was signed with the St. Charles County Veterans Museum and the City of O’Fallon allowing Ralph’s goal to take one step further.
 When the new Krekel Civic Center is opened this fall, the museum will move in, and the work of creating a museum begins.
 Ralph envisions the museum as a place where the visitors say “Wow, what a place!” and that is a tall order.

 Team Planning has already begun

 The team put together by Ralph has not been idle.
-While Jim Frain, who is Vice Chairman of the Executive Committee began looking for donations of memorabilia a few years ago, others joined in and began work on other parts of the mission.
-Other members of the team are Terri Violet, a City of St. Peters Alderman, and a U.S. Navy Veteran, who serves as Second Vice Chairman; and Renee Essary, who has served four years active duty in the Air Force and six years in the Missouri Air National Guard, and now serves as Treasurer.
-Jim Higgins, rounds out the Executive Committee serving as Operations and Financial Planning.
+Others have joined in and begun work on other parts of the mission.
+The Executive team are Terri Violet, a City of St. Peters Alderman, and a U.S. Navy Veteran; Renee Essary, who has served four years active duty in the Air Force and six years in the Missouri Air National Guard, and who now serves as Treasurer and Jim Higgins, who rounds out the Executive Committee serving as Operations and Financial Planning.
 Working closely with Ralph, the Executive Committee has the support of an even larger team, that serve on subcommittees for Acquisitions and Exhibits, Marketing and Development, and Operations.
 In addition to the subcommittees, Dorris Keeven-Franke, shares her experience as a curator and archivist.
 All are working to make the museum a reality.
 Keeven-Franke, is working with others on the committee, in collecting the stories of veterans that will be shared in the museum’s small theater.
 Mike “Taco” Sanchez has been spending hundreds of hours, as the museum’s registrar, inventorying the artifacts received so far as donations.
 We hope every St. Charles County family considers sharing their veterans memories with us.

 Others such as Carolyn Foushee have stepped up as Recording Secretary, keeping everyone on track with her fantastic minutes and detailed Agendas.
 Eric Larson heads the Exhibit Committee, with members Craig Stankovich, Dennis Wiss, John Roth, Mike Sanchez, and Keeven-Franke.
-Marketing and Development Committee is led by Essary, with Higgins and Keeven-Franke.
+Marketing and Development Committee is led by Essary, with Higgins, Ralph “Sal” Barrale, Jr. and Keeven-Franke.
 Ralph “Sal” Barrale, Jr. is taking charge of the museum’s gift shop.
+Jim Frain, long time resident of O’Fallon, had said to Ralph “well I’m 25 years younger” and that he would help.
 Other members are Arthur Minor, O’Fallon Council member Dale Kling, Daryl Perkins, Howard Sardis, and Rick Tick.
-All serve as volunteers who are working together as a team towards making the museum a reality.
+All serve completely as volunteers who are working together as a team towards making the museum a reality.

 Dreams and goals like a museum take money.
 Fortunate in the way the community has stepped up so far with donations of everything from memorabilia to display cases, there are still things that such donations don’t cover.
 Everything from construction costs in